The Club at Snoqualmie Ridge

 The Club at Snoqualmie Ridge is a private golf club in the northwest United States, located in Snoqualmie, Washington, 25 mi east of Seattle, at the foothills of the Cascade Range.

 Designed by Jack Nicklaus, the championship golf course opened in 1999 and was formerly a member of the Tournament Players Club network operated by the PGA Tour.
-Since 2005, it has hosted the Boeing Classic, a 54-hole PGA Tour Champions event in late August.
+Since 2005, it has hosted the Boeing Classic, a 54-hole PGA Tour Champions event in August.
+The course varies in elevation from 575 to 870 ft above sea level, with the 18th green at 745 ft.